therealtimex/realtimex-agent-skills/README.md

 Each agent folder:
 - Named with a valid UUID (format: `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`)
+- Contains `agent.md` file defining the agent's personality and behavioral guidelines
 - Contains `skills/` directory with skill subfolders, each having a `SKILL.md` file
-- Contains `docs/` directory with documentation subfolders matching skills structure

 ## Adding a New Agent